SanjanaGhosh7/TCGA_TP53_Multiomics/README.md

 Mutation Data: TCGA-BRCA.somaticmutation_wxs.tsv.gz given in  `Data/` folder.

-Expression Data: TCGA-BRCA.star_fpkm.tsv.gz(can download from the link given above).
+Expression Data: TCGA-BRCA.star_fpkm.tsv.gz (can be downloaded from the link given above).

 # Tools Used: